ljm941004/HYPERCV_PUBLIC/README.en.md

 "PROCESS" MEANS THE DATA PROCESS.
 INCLUDING ALMOST PROCESS METHOD MAY USED IN REMOTE SENSOR.

-BECAUSE OF THE TIME AND THE CODER'S CAPACITY IS LIMITED.
+BECAUSE OF THE TIME AND THE PROGRAMMER'S CAPACITY IS LIMITED.
 PLEASE CORRECT THE BUG OF LIBRARY.

-coder mail 1) jimin@iscas.ac.cn 李济民
+PROGRAMMER mail 1) jimin@iscas.ac.cn 李济民

-coder mail 2) liangjs@pku.edu.cn 梁家硕
+PROGRAMMER mail 2) liangjs@pku.edu.cn 梁家硕

-coder mail 3) 13126646699@163.com 曹金荣
+PROGRAMMER mail 3) 13126646699@163.com 曹金荣

-coder mail 4) mafu19940927@buaa.edu.cn 马福
+PROGRAMMER mail 4) mafu19940927@buaa.edu.cn 马福

 __________________________________________________________________________